Rangers vs. Mariners Player Props Betting Odds

-The Texas Rangers host the Seattle Mariners at Globe Life Field on Saturday at 4:05 PM ET.
-Those looking to place a player prop bet can find odds for Marcus Semien, Julio Rodriguez and others in this game.
+The Texas Rangers host the Seattle Mariners at Globe Life Field on Sunday at 2:35 PM ET.
+Those looking to place a player prop bet can find odds on Marcus Semien, Ty France and others in this contest.

 Bet on this matchup or its props with DraftKings!